UEFA Champions League quarter-final second legs: What to look out for

 Bayern hoping to find their bite

-Unfancied Villarreal feel they can still go up a gear too, though.
+Unfancied Villarreal feel they can still go up a gear too, however.
 Scorer Arnaut Danjuma beamed afterwards: "If you win 1-0 against Bayern and can still improve, that's a positive."

 - Bayern vs Villarreal match preview